Jul 14, 2023

 How much does parked car insurance cost?

 A parked car policy is more affordable than a typical policy.
 In most cases, you will remove coverage and opt for the minimum level available.
 How much it will cost depends on all the normal factors – location, vehicle type, how you store the vehicle, and more.
-Speak with your insurer to get an accurate parking car insurance quote.
+Speak with your insurer to get an accurate auto insurance quote if your car is going to be parked for an extended period.

 Can you drive with parked car insurance?